sonic-net/sonic-sairedis/tests/README.md

 and try again.

-The first docker you will drop into is jessie, exit that docker by typing exit at the prompt, the build will continue wth stretch:
+The first docker you will drop into is jessie, exit that docker by typing exit at the prompt, and the build will continue with stretch:

 ```
 make: Nothing to be done for 'jessie'.